edina/lockss-solr/README.md

 =======================

 ### Introduction
-This is an application that takes WARC files and indexes them in Solr.
+This is an application that takes WARC files in a given directory and indexes them in Solr.
 A ready-to-use Solr Docker configuration can be found in `solr/`

+### Gradle build
 The application is built using gradle.
 To run the app use the command `gradle runApp` which should pull the depedencies, compile the code and run it.
 A jar can be created by running `gradle fatJar` and the jar file can be found in `build/libs/`.